SPARQL-Anything/PySPARQL-Anything/README.md

 ## API

-All of PySPARQL Anything functionalities can be accessed via the following four methods in the class
+All of PySPARQL Anything functionalities can be accessed via the following four methods of the class
 ```pysparql_anything.sparql_anything.SparqlAnything```.

 All keyword arguments to be set are the same as those of the regular Sparql Anything CLI, minus the hyphen.